 The research examines the qualitative accounts of the Witch’s experience both ‘in the circle’ – a term often used by Witches to define sacred work undertaken within a consecrated circle, which forms a part of the religious/spiritual practices undertaken – and outside of the circle.
 However, many of the Witches interviewed also mentioned how their spiritual experiences constantly intersected with their ordinary, everyday lives; they see the divinity in mundane phenomena such as the wind in the trees or the smile on a dog.
 The majority of the Witches interviewed for this research employ widely differing practices and methods to invoke their chosen deity (or their chosen deity’s corresponding energy, characteristics, and/or influence) into the magic circle, and therefore, into their wider lives outside of the ritual used to invoke that particular god/goddess etc. The research discusses how the interaction with deities is interpreted by the Witch experiencing the communion with both transcendental and immanent facets of deity, and how these interactions impact on their daily lives.
 The research explores, among other topics, with which denomination of Witchcraft the Witch identifies, how the Witch came to their particular path, perceptions of ‘unseen realities’, and the traits and characteristics of the individual’s religious experience.
 These experiences are all framed within the context of James’ The Varieties of Religious Experience.

 Witches can be Wiccans or eclectics, humanist, hereditary or traditional – there are innumerable denominations of ‘the Old Religion’ – and the majority of the research participants take great pride in identifying as a ‘Witch’ who practices ‘Witchcraft’ irrespective of their preferred denomination.
-It should be noted that I have followed Harrington’s example, capitalising Witch and Witchcraft when referring to the religion and its adherents, and using lowercase (eg – witchcraft) when referring to it in a historical or anthropological context.
-I have also adhered to upper or lower case as it appears in quotations (Harrington, 2006, p.
+It should be noted that the researcher has followed Harrington’s example, capitalising Witch and Witchcraft when referring to the religion and its adherents, and using lowercase (eg – witchcraft) when referring to it in a historical or anthropological context.
+The researcher has also adhered to upper or lower case as it appears in quotations (Harrington, 2006, p.
 10).